 Minecraft is undoubtedly one of the most popular games in the world.
-After its release, Minecraft created a new kind of gaming genre called sandbox games where players could create, modify, or destroy their environment.
+After its release, Minecraft created a new kind of gaming genre called sandbox games where players could create, modify, or destroy their environment, and now there are a ton of sandbox games like Minecraft out there.
 Eventually, the game got developed for a multitude of platforms including Windows, macOS, Linux, Android, iOS, and more.
 However, even after these many years, the game has not been developed for Chrome OS.
-But there is nothing to worry as Chrome OS has Linux support.
-Now you can install and play Minecraft and many other Linux games on your Chromebook without much friction.
-So, let’s go ahead and find out the steps for Minecraft installation on Chromebook using Linux.
+But there is nothing to worry as Chrome OS has now support for both Android and Linux.
+Now you can install and play Minecraft on your Chromebook without much friction.
+So, let’s go ahead and find out the steps for Minecraft installation on Chromebook.

 Before we begin, there are a few things that I want to clarify.
-You can run Minecraft on Chromebook without moving to the Developer Mode and installing Crouton.
+You can run Minecraft on Chromebook without enabling Developer Mode in ChromeOS and installing Crouton.
 Also, you can get it running on the Stable channel.
-The only thing you should keep in mind is that you need Linux support on your Chromebook.
+The only thing you should keep in mind is that you need Android or Linux support on your Chromebook.

-School-issued Chromebooks will not able to run Minecraft unless your administrator has enabled Linux support for your system.
+As a result, school-issued Chromebooks will not able to run Minecraft unless your administrator has enabled Android or Linux support for your system.
 Keep in mind, recently Google brought the ability to use Linux apps even for school Chromebooks, but again, it will depend on your school administrator.

 sudo apt-get update && sudo apt-get upgrade -y

 5. After updating the Linux build, download the Minecraft.deb file (Debian/Ubuntu) from the official website.
 After that, move the file to the “Linux files” section inside the Files app.

 6. Now, double-click on the downloaded file and click on the “Install” button.
 Within a few minutes, Minecraft will be installed on your Chromebook.